- Developing a preventive vaccine against HIV is a scientific challenge owing to the virus’s unique properties.

-- A successful vaccine will probably need to stimulate several branches of the immune system to respond to HIV.
-Learning how to stimulate long-lasting responses is the major challenge for vaccine research today.
+- A successful vaccine will need to be active against a wide variety of viral strains.
+It will probably need to stimulate several branches of the immune system to respond to HIV.

 It has been difficult to develop a vaccine against HIV for several reasons.
-Whereas most other vaccines work by teaching the adaptive part of the immune system to produce antibodies that clear an infection, antibodies are unable to clear HIV infection.
-This is because HIV mutates very rapidly, evading antibodies.
+Whereas most other vaccines work by teaching part of the immune system to produce antibodies that clear an infection, antibodies are unable to clear HIV infection – indeed their presence indicates infection.
+This is because HIV generally mutates too rapidly for antibodies and other immune responses to contain infection in time.

 Vaccine approaches that have been successful against other viruses – killed or weakened versions of a virus – have not proved suitable in the case of HIV, owing to the risk that the viral material used in the vaccine will integrate into human cells and eventually lead to new virus replication.

-Another challenge is that HIV is divided into families, or sub-types, that predominate in different parts of the world.
-A vaccine will need to be effective against all sub-types, or different vaccines must be developed against different sub-types.
+Another challenge is that HIV is divided into families, or subtypes, that predominate in different parts of the world.
+A vaccine will need to be effective against all subtypes, or different vaccines must be developed against different subtypes.
+Even in one geographical area, a vaccine that only protects against some viral subtypes may not work against others also in circulation.
+This is not a problem unique to HIV: it is the reason, for instance, why a flu vaccine needs to be adapted each year for the strain thought most likely to be circulating the following winter.

-A T-cell-stimulating vaccine could lead to the efficient destruction of any cells that HIV antibodies had failed to protect, or it could lead to lower levels of HIV in people who became infected despite vaccination.
+A T-cell-stimulating vaccine could lead to the efficient destruction of any cells that HIV antibodies had failed to protect, or it could lead to lower levels of HIV in people who became infected despite vaccination, effectively turning them into elite controllers.

 What has been learnt so far about how to produce an effective HIV vaccine?

-Vaccine researchers have learnt much from animal studies, from investigations of people who have been exposed to HIV without becoming infected, and from clinical trials of experimental HIV vaccines.
+Vaccine researchers have learnt much from animal studies, from investigations of people who have been exposed to HIV without becoming infected, from HIV controllers, and from clinical trials of experimental HIV vaccines.

 Numerous approaches to vaccine design have been tested to learn more about how to protect against HIV and how to produce strong immune responses against HIV.
 Vaccine trials have investigated the following questions: